cmbernardi/mailbox_analysis/README.md

 * The most active time, which in this case was on Thursdays and Wednesdays, between 12-15h;
 * Most used words in the subject.

-You can go further and also analyze the email text body, create sentimental analysis, identify unwanted emails, and so on.
+You can go further and also analyze the email text body, create sentiment analysis, identify unwanted emails, and so on.

 In my case, I didn't have many emails stored anymore.
 But it was a nice project to learn how to get the content from my email and explore it.